aziontech/terraform-provider-azion/docs/index.md

 ### Optional

 - `api_token` (String) A registered token for Azion API - https://api.azion.com/#authentication-types.
-Alternatively, can be configured using the environment variable.
+Alternatively, can be configured using the environment variable - `AZION_API_TOKEN`.